 Live video shows people many things.
 It shows them that you can sing well.
 Beyond that, it shows them how well you can perform.

 Do you engage the audience?
-Do you move around the stage?
+Do you move around the stage thanks to the portability of a headset microphone?
 Are you dramatic?

 It shows someone that you dress the part and look like a singer.